 A sponsor must observe an entire meal service at each required review.
 The duration of the meal service is designated on the Site Application (beginning and ending times).
-Only one review during the site's 12-month review period may include the observation of a snack rather than a meal.
+Only one review during the site's 12-month monitoring review period may include the observation of a snack rather than a meal.
 If a site participates on Saturday or Sunday, the sponsor must attempt to conduct at least one of the reviews on a Saturday or Sunday.

-NOTE: If the monitor has observed at least the average number of children normally claimed by the site receive a meal during the meal service being reviewed; the monitor does not have to remain for the entire meal service.
+NOTE: If the monitor has observed that all enrolled children were offered a meal or the site confirmed enrolled children not in attendance are not expected at the center during the meal service being reviewed, the monitor does not have to remain for the entire meal service.

 A sponsor must provide oversight of all types of meal services being claimed by its sites.
 In order to provide adequate oversight, the sponsor must review all meal service types being claimed by all of their sites, including weekend meals.

 Reviewing all meal service types does not require a sponsor to annually conduct reviews of all meal services being claimed at each site.
 As long as, in the total of all reviews conducted, the sponsor provides oversight of all meal service types being claimed, the sponsor has met its responsibility.
-Meal service types include: breakfast, at-risk breakfast, lunch, at-risk lunch, supper, at-risk supper, snacks (am/pm/eve/at-risk) and/or weekend meals.
+Meal service types include: breakfast, lunch, supper, snacks (am/pm/eve) and/or weekend meals.

 Sponsors may not observe the same meal service type at all reviews conducted for the same site.

 EXCEPTION: If a site only serves one meal type, each review must include the observation of that meal service.

 The following is a recommendation and not a requirement when reviewing meal service: The number of breakfast, lunch, or supper reviews should be roughly the same percentage as the percentage of breakfast, lunch, or suppers claimed for reimbursement.

 EXAMPLE: If 20% of the meals claimed by the sites are suppers, then 20% of the sponsor's effort should be devoted to reviewing suppers.

 The sponsor must keep records of the locations, dates, times, and findings for each review.
 The sponsor is responsible for using the reviews as an opportunity for training the site.
 If problems are identified during a review, the sponsor must require corrective action to ensure that the problems are corrected.
-TDA expects reviews of sites that are experiencing difficulty operating the Program to exceed the minimum number and frequency.
+TDA expects reviews of sites that are experiencing difficulty operating the program to exceed the minimum number and frequency.

-4237.1 Review Averaging
+4337.1 Review Averaging